October 28, 2016

 My writing on the topic has gotten a lot of pushback over the years including from other Agile coaches.
 Some is easy to dismiss.
-The Agile Practice Lead for Cognizant Technology Solutions pointed out to me that the reality is that most teams are distributed and we just need to deal with it.
-Coming from Cognizant, whose business model is predicated on distribution, I didn't find it surprising.
+For example, the Agile Practice Lead for Cognizant Technology Solutions pointed out to me that the reality is that most teams are distributed and we just need to deal with it.
+Coming from Cognizant, whose business model is predicated on cost-effective staffing models for teams, I didn’t find it surprising.

 But the data shows that distributed teams are the reality.
 The most recent VersionOne survey (10th) had 82% of respondents saying they had some teams using agile in a distributed fashion.
 That doesn’t mean 82% of teams are distributed, but 82% of respondents had at least some distributed agile teams.